Clinical information about HIV and AIDS

 HIV Public Health Team

-The HIV Public Health Team (HPHT) is a small team of experienced HIV public health nurses based in the Department of Health who:
+The HIV Public Health Team is a small team of experienced HIV public health nurses based within the Communicable Diseases Branch, Department of Health.
+The HIV Public Health Team:

-- Provide advice to clinicians and people with HIV regarding referral pathways into HIV care and ongoing management.
+- Provides advice to clinicians and people with HIV regarding referral pathways into HIV care and ongoing management.

-- Assist clinicians with confidential HIV contact tracing.
+- Assists clinicians with confidential HIV contact tracing where requested/required.

-- Provide advice to clinicians to assist them to manage people with HIV who place others at risk of HIV.
+- Provides advice to clinicians to assist them to manage people with HIV whose behaviours may place others at risk of contracting HIV.